noah-guillory/smt-data-exporter-python/README.md

    ```sh
    uv run main.py
    ```
-   The script will download the latest report, calculate your average, and update YNAB.
+   The script will fetch the latest report via the API, calculate your average, and update YNAB.

 ### Docker Usage
 1. **Build the Docker image**